parisd1992/FirstAdventure/README.md

 b.
 Checkout and run CMake in the folder containing the CMakeLists.txt file to create a Makefile.
 Then navigate to the Makefile and run Make to create an executable.

+Follow the ingame instructions to navigate through the game.

 # Design Patterns
 The code touches on a number of design patterns: